Sustainability

 Engaging in dialogue with shareholders and investors

-Toyo Tire Corporation holds an annual General Meeting of Shareholders, and quarterly financial results briefings.
+Toyo Tire Corporation holds an annual general meeting of shareholders, and quarterly financial results briefings.
 Top management conveys its opinions on performance trends, business environments and future outlook for the Group to institutional investors and securities analysts when we announce interim and full-year business results.
 In addition to these activities, we also seek to promote understanding of Group strategy by creating multiple opportunities for the company president and other senior executives to engage in a dialogue on the issues that interest institutional investors and securities analysts, and providing quarterly opportunities (individual interviews) for investors to communicate and ask questions of IR staff.
 We also respond proactively to dialogue requests from institutional investors around the world either in the form of individual interviews or conferences.

-Enhancing our communication Tools
+Enhancing our communication tools

 We are working to improve the way we convey corporate results and various other materials and the way we display information on our IR website in order to disseminate comprehensive management information on Group business strategy, targets, current initiatives and other matters in a prompt and readily understandable manner.
-We publish an integrated report every year as a tool to help institutional investors and our many other stakeholders around the world understand and gain interest in the Group.